ickc/pandoc-amsthm/README.md

 # Notes #

 The required LaTeX codes in the preamble and the CSS in HTML are provided in the template.
 So no other things are needed.
 The only non-official things are the custom templates and the filter.
 I am hoping both can make into the official pandoc.

+There's a script `amsthm-local.sh` to test local installation of the amsthm templates and filters.
+The templates should be copied to `~/.pandoc/templates/` and the `latexdivs.py` should be copied to one of your PATH.